conda-forge/conda-forge.github.io/src/user/tipsandtricks.rst

 On some high-performance computing (HPC) systems, users are expected to use the MPI binaries that are available on the system as opposed to those built by ``conda-forge``.
-These binaries are typically specialized for the system and interface properly with queueing software, etc. However, this practice creates issues for ``conda-forge`` users.
+These binaries are typically specialized for the system and interface properly with job schedulers, etc. However, this practice creates issues for ``conda-forge`` users.
 When you install a package from ``conda-forge`` that relies on MPI, ``conda`` will install the MPI binaries built by ``conda-forge`` and the package will link to those binaries.
-This setup tends to break or not function in unexpected ways on HPC systems.
+This setup often either does not work at all or functions in unexpected ways on HPC systems.

 To solve these issues, ``conda-forge`` has created special dummy builds of the ``mpich`` libraries that are simply shell packages with no contents.
-These packages allow the ``conda`` solver to produce correct environments while eliminating the installed MPI binaries from ``conda-forge``.
+These packages allow the ``conda`` solver to produce correct environments while avoiding installing MPI binaries from ``conda-forge``.
 You can install the dummy package with the following command

 .. code-block:: shell